 Internalized stereotypes and prejudices pose an even bigger problem.
 Sikhs have been victims of hate crimes and mistaken identity on U.S. soil since the late nineteenth century when they first arrived to work on the railroad, lumber industries, and farms.
 In 1907 there were racist riots against these early immigrants in Washington, California, and Alaska.
 As mentioned earlier, under anti-Asian laws, they could not own land or marry white people.
 Those who wore the turbans as a symbol of their religion were called “ragheads.”
 As recently as 2010, Senator Jake Knotts made a remark against South Carolina State Representative and Gubernatorial candidate Nikki Haley, daughter of Sikh migrants: “We’ve already got a raghead in the White House, we don’t need another raghead in the governor’s mansion.”)
 Anytime there is a national tragedy, like the Iran hostage crisis, the Oklahoma City bombing, or 9/11/2001, Sikhs are immediately mistaken and targeted.
 With their beards and turbans they are confounded with

 those terrorists seen in the media.
-After 9/11 more than two hundred Sikhs became victims of hate crimes in the U.S. In that first week of backlash, a bearded and turbaned Mr. Balbir Singh Sodhi, a Sikh petrol pump owner in Phoenix, was murdered in blinding rage.
+After 9/11 more than two hundred Sikhs became victims of hate crimes in the U.S. In that first week of backlash, a bearded and turbaned Mr. Balbir Singh Sodhi, [Image at right] a Sikh petrol pump owner in Phoenix, was murdered in blinding rage.
 Sikhs have been bullied in schools, profiled at airports, barred from workplaces, and targeted in hate violence – including the brutal massacre on August 5, 2012.
 Mainstream Americans continue to be unfamiliar with the Sikhs.

 For decades, enterprising Sikhs have been promoting the knowledge of their faith in the West.
 The Sikh Foundation of America was established in 1967 by Dr. Narinder Singh Kapany.
 It has created Punjabi studies programs, and permanent Sikh Chairs in several prestigious American universities, as well as the first Sikh permanent art gallery at the San Francisco Asian Art Museum in 2003.
 It is heartening to see second generation Sikhs pursuing the academic study of their heritage.
 The recent tragedies have brought about a profound awakening.
 Men and women are initiating numerous projects in the areas of advocacy, education, and media relations.
 The process of healing for the Sikhs has been to empower themselves and their community.
 Organizations and institutions like the Sikh Council on Religion and Education, the Sikh Research Institute, the Kaur Foundation, the Sikh Art and Film Foundation, SikhLens, Chardi Kala, the Jakara Movement, and the United Sikhs are relentlessly working to increase awareness and understanding of the Sikh religion.
 Another vital organization, the Sikh Feminist Research Group, seeks to promote and sustain Sikh feminist research, praxis, and activism.
 It collaborates with academic institutions to raise awareness about the egalitarian values of the Sikh Gurus and seeks ways of putting it into action.
 Likewise, the EcoSikh movement brings a Sikh perspective to the challenging environmental issues facing the globe.
 In various contexts, diasporic communities are organizing workshops and conferences, and producing books, visual materials, and films.
 While they are raising awareness about their religion, history, culture, and tradition, they are simultaneously working to make our world a better place for all of us.